ivan006/About-Me/README.md

 <p><strong>Solution</strong></p>
 </td>
 <td>
-<p>This solution, like all the solutions I built at Hex Africa, was built into a CodeIgniter app.
-It uses the Datatables plugin and simple SQL joins.</p>
+<p><span style="font-weight: 400;">This solution, like all the solutions I built at Hex Africa, was built into a CodeIgniter app.
+It uses the Datatables plugin and simple SQL joins.</span></p>
 </td>
 <td>
 <p><strong>Solution</strong></p>
 </td>
 <td>
-<p>This solution was mostly built by another developer however I did contribute to this by 1.
+<p><span style="font-weight: 400;">This solution was mostly built by another developer however I did contribute to this by 1.
 Developing the template for the calendar (as seen in the screenshot) and 2.
-Fully developing the &ldquo;Soon to travel&rdquo; list.</p>
+Fully developing the &ldquo;Soon to travel&rdquo; list.</span></p>
 </td>
 </tr>
 <tr>